1919 French legislative election: Results

-The results were, except for the SFIO, which made gains, managing to run candidates in all constituencies; rather confusing.
+The results were confusing.
 Radicals, particularly when they were isolated, tended to decline, and the victory of the Bloc National was without ambiguity: a blue wave hit the Chamber of Deputies, called the "blue horizon chamber", because of the great number of ex-World War I servicemen who sat there (44% of the total of the deputies).
 This victory would remain the largest victory of the right and the centre-right until the 1968 legislative election.
 60% of the deputies in this legislature were newly elected.